Lapidary & Collection Curation Books

 ASIN: B0007E4RPS

-Review: I honestly didn’t know what section this review and book listing should be in when I sat down to write it since the process of micromounting a mineral is more of a niche hobby within the world or rock and mineral collection and not really a specific rocks and mineral book.
+Review: I honestly didn’t know what section this review and book listing should be in when I sat down to write it, since the process of micromounting a mineral is more of a niche hobby within the world of rock and mineral collection and not really a specific rocks and mineral book.
 Micromounting is the study and collection of mineral specimens that require magnification to be appreciated.
-The available literature on the subject of micromounting is really limited, you pretty much have this book and one other one which is very pricey.
-Despite being 57 years old at this point the book still holds a great deal of very useful information on the subject and the processes laid out in it are pretty much still in use to this day.
-If you’re at all interested in the world of tiny minerals I would highly recommend you add this title to your collection.
+The available literature on the subject of micromounting is really limited, you have this book and one other one, which is very pricey.
+Despite being 57 years old at this point, the book still holds a great deal of very useful information on the subject, and the processes laid out in it are still in use to this day.
+If you’re at all interested in the world of tiny minerals, I would highly recommend you add this title to your collection.

 Lapidary